micwik/ArnLib/doc/Description.md

 Discover    {#gen_discover}
 --------
 _Arn Discover_ is the mid level support for advertising and discovering services on an local network.
-This implementation is only for the "arn" _service type_, heavily dependent on the ArnLib.
+This implementation is only for the "arn" _service type_ and is heavily dependent on the ArnLib.
 The "arn" _service type_ is approved and registered by IANA.

-_Arn ZeroConfig_ implementation has two parts.
+_Arn Discover_ implementation has two parts.
 The ArnDiscoverAdvertise can be used to advertise an Arn _service_ given a _host address_ and a _port number_.
 The other part is the ArnDiscoverBrowser / ArnDiscoverResolver.
 The browser is used to get a realtime list of available Arn _services_ on the network.
 The resolver is for taking a manual resolve